-There may be a variety of reasons for why you may want to earn more money right now.
+There may be various reasons why you may want to earn more money right now.
 Perhaps you want to reach your financial goals faster, save up for a trip or pay off debt.
 Or maybe you need the extra cash to make ends meet.
 Here are four ways that I have generated additional sources of income outside of my nine to five job while at home.
 Also, I’ll share some of my favorite content creators who I recommend following that will inspire you to monetize your skills and boost your income.

 5 Ways To Make Money From Home